VinDuv/switch-arduino-controller/src/swsh/README.md

 ### Max Raid Farming / Watts farming [Feature 3 - three button presses]

+This feature automates some aspects of Max Raid Battles, in order to get the Pokémon you want.

+When activated, you need to press the button again to select one of the three subfeatures, described below.

+#### Complete Max Raid Battle setup [Subfeature 1 - one button press]

-This features allows repetitively restart a Max Raid until it gives the Pokémon you want, using only one Wishing Piece.
+This subfeature is the main one; it gives you the wanted Max Raid Battle from an empty den, in a semi-automatic manner, using one Wishing Piece.

 **Pre-requisites:**

  - Be in front of a Pokémon Den.
 It should be completely empty (no light pillar, no glow — if it is glowing, press A to collect the Watts and close the dialog box).
 Your character should either face the center of the den or be on the bicycle (but check that you can actually interact with the den in that case).
  - Have at least one Wishing Piece.
  - In the X Menu, the Settings button should be in the bottom right corner (its default position).
  - The Switch’s clock should be set to roughly the current time, and that current time should not be just before midnight (letting this automation feature running when the day changes may cause undesired behavior).
  - Be in offline play before starting (online play can cause spurious “Disconnected from the server” messages that will mess up the automation).

 **Note:** This feature does not require a special text speed or automatic/manual clock configuration to be set beforehand.
 However, it will modify these parameters during operation, and when done, the text speed will be set to “Fast” and the clock setting will be set to “automatic”.

 Before starting, you need to select which den to use.
 The Pokémon that can be found in a Max Raid Battle depend on the den and the light pillar color (red: normal Raid Battle, bright purple: rare Raid Battle).
 Choose the appropriate den, make sure the appropriate pre-requisite are met, then start the automation feature.

 The process will start by setting the text speed to slow, and save the game.
 This is necessary the next step.
-It will then drop a Wishing Piece in the den, and pause the game after the light pillar start forming but before the game is saved. **Watch closely** as it
-happens: if the light pillar color (and thus the Raid Battle type) is what you want, **press the pushbutton** while the game is sitting on the home menu.
+It will then drop a Wishing Piece in the den, and pause the game after the light pillar start forming but before the game is saved. **Watch closely** as it happens: if the light pillar color (and thus the Raid Battle type) is what you want, **press the pushbutton** while the game is sitting on the home menu.
 If it isn’t, wait a couple of seconds; the process will quit/restart the game and re-drop the same Wishing Piece in a loop until you get the Max Raid Battle you want.
 Getting a rare Max Raid Battle (bright purple light pillar) may take a few minutes.

 Once you press the button, the process will move on to the next step; the text speed will be set back to fast, and the Switch’s clock sync will be set to manual.
 The Max Raid Battle menu will be then entered.

 If the menu does not shown the Pokémon that you want, wait a few seconds; the process will change the clock date twice to reset the Max Raid Battle.
 You will also gain Watts in the process, which may be a good way to farm them.

 When the Pokémon that you want is shown, press the pushbutton.
 The clock settings will be restored and you will get back control.
 At this point, you can safely close the Max Raid Battle menu without losing the Pokémon, since the automation process always enter this menu with the clock set to the current day.
-You can then start online play (but go back to offline play before continuing the process) to battle the Pokémon, or save the game so you can re-battle the Pokémon in case it escapes (but note that Pokémon in rare Max Raid Battles — bright purple light pillar — have a 100% catch rate with any Pokéball so you will never lose them as long as you are not out of Pokéballs).
+You can then start online play to battle the Pokémon, or save the game so you can re-battle the Pokémon in case it escapes (but note that Pokémon in rare Max Raid Battles — bright purple light pillar — have a 100% catch rate with any Pokéball so you will never lose them as long as you are not out of Pokéballs).

-Once you are done, you can go back to the Switch’s main menu and press the pushbutton to re-enable the process.
-You can either press it once, or twice:
+Once you are done, you can go back to the Switch’s main menu and press the pushbutton to get back to the automation “main menu” where you can choose another automation task.
+If you restart the game without saving, the light pillar will still be up, and you can change the Max Raid Pokémon by activating subfeature 3 (see below for details).
+Note that you can only get one Pokémon per Wishing Piece used.

+#### Light pillar setup [Subfeature 2 - two button presses]

+This subfeature perform the setup of the light pillar (so you can choose which light pillar color/Raid type is created by the Wishing Piece), but does not start the Max Raid Battle itself.

- - If you press it once, you will be back into the automation “main menu” where you can choose another automation task.
+See the previous subfeature for requirements.
+When you get the appropriate Raid type and push the button, you will be able to regain control.
+Pressing the button again (from the Switch’s main menu) will get you back to the automation “main menu” where you can choose another automation task.
- - If you press it twice, the game will be closed, restarted, and the process will continue changing the Pokémon in the Max Raid Battle. **This will only work if you have not saved the game in the meantime, and the Pokémon you had selected will be lost.**
-   This allows getting another Pokémon using the same Wishing Piece, if the one you had previously was not satisfying.

-TODO: Implement a process that will actually start the Max Raid Battle so you can see if the Pokémon is shiny, and either restart the game to retry, or gain back control to battle it.
+This subfeature can be useful if you want to perform some actions after setting up the light pillar but before entering the Max Raid Battle (for instance, getting a Catch combo, in order to increase the likelihood of getting a shiny Pokémon in the Max Raid Battle; this cannot be done before the light pillar setup since it requires restarting the game).

+#### Light pillar setup [Subfeature 3 - three button presses]

+This subfeature changes the Pokémon available in the Max Raid battle.

+**Pre-requisites:**

+ - Be in front of a Pokémon Den activated using a Wishing Piece (either manually or by using subfeatures 1 or 2).
+It should not be glowing.
+ - In the X Menu, the Settings button should be in the bottom right corner (its default position).
+ - The Switch’s clock should be set to roughly the current time, and that current time should not be just before midnight (letting this automation feature running when the day changes may cause undesired behavior).
+ - Be in offline play before starting (online play can cause spurious “Disconnected from the server” messages that will mess up the automation).

+When activated, this feature will use clock changes to change the Pokémon available in the Max Raid Battle.
+Press the button once the Pokémon you want is shown; see subfeature 1 for details.

+Using this feature should not alter the Catch combo status (since it does not restart the game), so it may be possible to find shiny Pokémon in Max Raids using the following procedure (currently untested):

+1. Activate subfeature 2 to get the appropriate light pillar for the Pokémon you want.
+2. Get a Catch combo for that Pokémon.
+3. Enter the Raid.
+If it is not the Pokémon you want, activate subfeature 3 to change it.
+4. When you get the Pokémon you want in the Max Raid Battle menu, enter the battle with a very weak Pokémon (in order to lose the battle)
+5. If the Pokémon is indeed shiny, after you lose the battle, save the game.
+   This will allow you to get it back even if you restart the game.
+You can then catch it (possibly in online mode).
+6. If the Pokémon is not shiny, after you lose the battle, enter the Max Raid Battle again and activate subfeature 3 again.
+This will change the Pokémon so you can retry step 4, hopefully without resetting the Catch combo.

 ### Auto Breeding [Feature 4 - four button presses]